posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

    Was it more correct to use `context.TODO()`?
    Should we deprecate `F22`?

-   This pattern exists in the standard library where public functions had to adjust themselves to the context when it was introduced.
+   This pattern can be found in the standard library where public functions had to be adjusted for context when it was introduced.
    For example: `net.Dial`/`net.DialContext` and `sql.Exec`/`sql.ExecContext`.

-4. We can get stuck if somewhere in the middle of the call stack we don't have control on the code.
-   In this situation, we can't use the context at all.
+4. If somewhere in the middle of the call stack we don't have control on the code, we can't use the context at all.

    For example,
    the very popular ORM library [GORM](https://github.com/jinzhu/gorm) still [does not support context](https://github.com/jinzhu/gorm/issues/1231).
-   Since the context must be passed explicitly through the entire call stack, GORM users can't enjoy the benefits of using the context in SQL queries, even though that the `sql` package do support it.
+   Since the context must be passed explicitly through the entire call stack, GORM users can't enjoy the benefits of using the context in SQL queries, even though the `sql` package does support it.

-The explicitness of the context is it's strength.
+The explicitness of context is it's strength.
 But, it does come with a price.
-The current context system might cause high burden, distracting code, high API exposure, backward compatibility issues and impossible implementations.
+The current context system might cause high overhead, distracting code, high API exposure, backward compatibility issues and impossible implementations.

 ### 2. The Context Should not be Stored

-The proposed "wrong" solution to the problem discussed in the previous chapter was to store the context in a global place.
+The proposed "wrong" solution to the problem mentioned in the previous chapter was to store the context in a global place.

 Let's discuss two wrong solutions: